Aegna: History

-Aegna has been used for military purposes during the Imperial Russia, Republic of Estonia and Soviet occupation time of Estonia.
-Military remains that can still be seen include those of a military watchtower, a large gun battery with tunnels, and the light railway used in its construction.
+Aegna has been used for military purposes during the Imperial Russia, Imperial Germany, Republic of Estonia, Soviet occupation time, Third Reich and again Soviet occupation time of Estonia.
+Military remains that can still be seen include those of a military watchtower, a large gun battery with tunnels, and the narrow-gauge railway used in its construction.

 On 10 August 2005 a Copterline helicopter on Tallinn–Helsinki route crashed 3 km south of the island.
 All 14 people on the helicopter died.